runabrandes/pp5-elegant-essentials/README.md

 #### Web Marketing Strategy

-In order to market the website appropriately so that the shop will have customer engagement from different users, I have come up with a plan that outlines who the most liekly users of the website would be and how we can best reach them and create interest in the wesbite.
+In order to market the website appropriately so that the shop will have customer engagement from different users, I have come up with a plan that outlines who the most likely users of the website would be and how we can best reach them and create interest in the wesbite.

 **Users**: Our primary users are beauty enthusiasts and individuals seeking premium skincare and haircare solutions, likely aged 18-55.